If you are looking for colorful ways to make your readers read the entire literary piece, you can use the popular color idioms in English.

-Why are studying English idioms important?
+Why is studying English idioms important?

 Nowadays, idiomatic expressions have become a common thread in every language — do you see what I mean?
 Writing endlessly by just using technical terms can be a bit of a bore.
 Some may think that idioms will only make the whole content sound ridiculous, but they miss all the fun.
-Expressions usually add color to sentences and paragraphs.
-It magnifies the contents and provokes readers to read between the lines.

 • It fosters creativity.